Cieszlunek/blog/posts/_posts/2024-03-23-tdd-lesson.markdown

 }
 ```

-I saw this approach in many projects (and I was writting tests like that too): test class and interactions with different class.
-But, the `taskRespository` is only interface here, so naturally, we're defining a mock for it.
+I saw this approach in many projects (and I was writting tests like that too) about: testing class methods and interactions with different classes.

 We didn't written any production code yet.
 That's one of the TDD principle.
 Test first.
 Now, let this drive our code creation.